December 23, 2012

-We serve these most Sundays here at our Woodstock VT Bed and Breakfast, and I get asked for the recipe quite often.
+We serve these most Sundays here at our bed and breakfast and I get asked for the recipe quite often.
 Almost everything is done ahead of time, so I hope that you’ll give them a try at home.

 Belgian Waffle Recipe (Serves 4 to 6)

 2 cups all-purpose flour

 2 tablespoon sugar

 2 cups milk

 8 tablespoons butter (1 stick), melted and cooled